 And before you ask — no, building muscle won’t make you bulky!
 In fact, getting stronger comes with a lot of benefits far beyond appearance!
-So, if you’re ready to uplevel your fitness routine and improve overall health, here’s everything you need to know about how to get stronger.
+So, if you’re ready to uplevel your fitness routine and improve overall health, give these simple muscle-building secrets a try.

 Why Muscle Strength is Important